 3. Do they offer a variety of classes?

 If you want a well-rounded experience, find a school with a diversity of classes that will provide the opportunity to curate your dance schedule.
 Unless you're interested in learning one style, look into schools that specialize or focus on that specific type of dance.

 When dancing, you always start with the basics.
 You'll slowly experience what you like and don't like, which might have you considering other dance schools the more you get into your dance classes.
 So if your focus changes, that is something that you can evaluate later.
 Learning from different styles can also teach you new techniques to incorporate into your dance - even if you want to only be ballet focus, for example.

 4. What are the sizes of the dance classes?

 Class size can affect the learning experience you receive.
 In a smaller class size, you can get more one-on-one learning.
 You don't want to get lost in a sea of students.
 Looking into the student to teacher ratio can help you get clarity on the learning experience you might receive.

 A teacher who is attentive to your form, alignment, and provides proper corrections will make a difference in your dance.
 As an individual looking for self-improvement, this will help improve confidence!

 5. How well does the school communicate with parents and dancers?

 Finding a dance studio that communicates information like what they need for class, their recitals, and anything else going on with the school helps keep everyone in the loop.
 Being able to have that information accessible through the website, email, and from the dance teacher themselves.

+Choosing a dance studio can vary depending on your goals.
 Do your research, talk to other dancers, and ask lots of questions while trying to make your decision.
 With so many great dance schools out there, you'll find the perfect one.
 The most important thing is finding a studio where you can have fun, express yourself, and find the learning environment you're looking for.